jonegil/gui-with-gio/egg_timer/06_button_low_margin.md

 # Chapter 6 - Low button with margin

 ## Goals
-The intention of this chapter is to add open space around all sides of the button.
+The intent of this chapter is to add open space around all sides of the button.

 ![Button with margin](06_button_low_margin.png)